getsolus/help-center-docs/docs/user/intro.md

 ## Additional Support

 The Help Center is not intended to be as comprehensive as something like the Arch Wiki.
-If you find yourself needing help with something not covered here, there are a varienty of places you might get support from us or fellow users.
+If you find yourself needing help with something not covered here, there are a variety of places you might get support from us or fellow users.

 **[Forums](https://discuss.getsol.us)**